elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 We will also start looking at the programming language C, which we will start using to program our machine.
 You know the basics of the RISC-V assembly language now, and you have probably noticed that this quickly becomes impractical for larger programs.
 Throughout the rest of the course, we will switch over to the (relatively) high-level language C, but we will keep showing you how C is *compiled* into assembly language.
 Understanding how a high-level language gets translated to assembly, and then machine code, is very important for writing performant and secure code, on any machine.

 ## GPIO (General Purpose Input/Output)
-Any communication between the processor chip and the outside world has to happen via one of the *pins* that connect the chip to the PCB.
-On your desktop or laptop computer, the majority of these pins are connected directly to the memory subsystem (allowing us to plug in DRAM modules), and to I/O interface buses (allowing us to plug in any PCI Express device, for instance).
-A microcontroller, on the other hand, might not even have an off-chip memory and often needs to communicate with external peripherals that do not use any standard bus protocol.
-Therefore, the majority of pins on a microcontroller are often connected to *General Purpose Input/Output* (GPIO) pins [^1].
+A processor chip talks to the outside world through its tiny metal legs, called *pins*.
+In desktop and laptop computers, most of these pins are already spoken for - they connect directly to memory (so you can plug in RAM) or to standard buses like PCI Express (so you can add devices like graphics cards).
+Microcontrollers, however, are much simpler.
+They often don’t have separate memory chips or standard expansion slots, so most of their pins can be used more flexibly as General Purpose Input/Output (GPIO) [^1].

 [^1]: As you will see later, the pins are actually multiplexed and can also be used for standardized protocols, like USART, SPI, etc.